nadduli/alx-system_engineering-devops/0x01-shell_permissions/README.md

 multiple permissions
 Everybody permissions
 more permissions
+script to set permissions
-script to set mode of a file
+script to set mode